Last updated 20/03/2023

 Parents who tell you their child doesn’t nap but then you find out that they nap at nursery.

 Boys that can’t pee straight!
 Just the thought makes me want to disinfect my toilet again.

 Wet wipes ripping as you need to pull one out fast.

 The noise sorting through Lego makes.

 Parents who walk in with their shoes on (when they’ve stood there and heard me tell their kids to remove their shoes) and then sit on the arm of my sofa!!

-Cooked rice that falls on the floor
+Cooked rice falling on the floor.

 Being called a ‘babysitter’